 This leaves too much room for doubt, and a mystery has developed in the 70 years since she vanished.
-To some, Amelia Earhart was an American spy sent to carry out espionage against the Japanese, who caught and executed her.
-(Actually, the Japanese aided the search effort in the days following the disappearance.)
-To others, she survived the mission and was forced to become Tokyo Rose, the infamous war time radio personality.
-Perhaps the most bizarre conjecture is that she secretly returned to the U.S. and assumed the identity of Irene Craigmile Bolam, a wealthy and worldly woman who lived as a New Jersey housewife.
+To some, the 39-year-old Amelia Earhart was an American spy sent to carry out espionage against the Japanese, who caught and executed her.
+(Even though, the Japanese aided the search effort in the days following the disappearance.)
+To others, she survived the mission and was forced to become Tokyo Rose, the infamous wartime radio personality.
+Perhaps the most bizarre theory out there is that she secretly returned to the U.S. and assumed the identity of Irene Craigmile Bolam, a wealthy New Jersey banker and housewife.
 This is, of course, not to mention the hypothesis that she was abducted by aliens [source: Heller].

 Even those who take more scientific approaches to the Earhart disappearance tend to maintain a certain fervent dedication to uncovering her final whereabouts.
 Various private expeditions -- with multimillion-dollar price tags -- have been carried out in the decades since the U.S. Navy called off its search in the weeks after she vanished in July 1937.
 Despite the use of increasingly sophisticated sonar to scour the ocean bottom and modern archaeological techniques to comb tiny islands, the fate of Earhart and Noonan remains undetermined.

 This isn't to say that no evidence has been uncovered.
 Nor that searchers are likely to give up their pursuit of the truth about the Earhart mystery.